Command Line Usage

 SSH authentication socket.
 Used for cloning over SSH (alternative to SSH_PRIVATE_KEY or SSH_PRIVATE_KEY_FILE).

-DL_DIR SSTATE_DIR SSTATE_MIRRORS (C,K,E)
+DL_DIR SSTATE_DIR SSTATE_MIRRORS (C,K,E,c)

 Environment variables that are transferred to the bitbake environment.
+The DL_DIR and SSTATE_DIR directories are created along with their parents, if set.

-TMPDIR (K,E)
+TMPDIR (K,E,c)

 Directory for temporary files.